xiaoxx970/chatgpt-in-terminal/README.md

 ### Raw mode

-If you want the answer not rendered by Markdown, run with the `-raw` parameter:
+If you want answers that are not rendered with Markdown, run with the `-raw` parameter:

+(the conversation record in its original format is also stored in `chat.log`.)

 ```shell
 python3 chat.py -raw